 R&D / R&T teams, having multi-projects, multi-disciplinary teams.

 Hybrid development methodology, mixing Agile and traditional methods...

-If your projects are on time and on budget, and if the teams are motivated: NO NEED for Agility.
+If your projects are on time and on budget, and if your teams are well motivated: then there’s NO NEED for Agility.

-Gantt charts are fake and false since day one.
+Gantt charts are ‘fake news’ from day one.

 Most of the project are late, and delays are discovered late in the project.

 The setup (or attempts) of burdensome procedures actually delay the project even more and/or harm its quality.

 'On-time' projects are managed by small fighter teams only, in specific conditions.